michael-bateman/beta.michaelbateman.ca/README.md

 If you would like to test my beta website, please send me an email at info@michaelbateman.ca.
 Without the beta access code, you will be unable to access my beta website on the web.
 You will still be able to access my stable website.

 ## Issues:
 You may find some bugs on this website.
-Please email me or in [issue tracking](https://github.com/michael-bateman/beta.michaelbateman.ca/issues) an if you find any.
+Please email me or let me know in [issue tracking](https://github.com/michael-bateman/beta.michaelbateman.ca/issues) an if you find any.